Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Building the Dream (Or Not)

-The setup began in earnest in my backyard, which was already dotted with rusty tools, a crumbling shed, and enough weeds to make anyone reconsider life choices.
+The setup began in earnest in my backyard, which was already dotted with rusty gardening tools, a crumbling shed, and enough weeds to make anyone reconsider life choices.
 I laid out the framework, repurposing those buckets for grow beds because who needs perfect materials when ambition and a hefty Pinterest board exist?

 The first couple of days were blissfully productive.
-I cut, glued, and glued some more, carefully arranging my PVC piping into a system that gloriously descended from one bucket to another, water cascading like a mini waterfall (or so I thought).
+I cut, glued, and glued some more, carefully arranging my PVC piping into a that gloriously descended from one bucket to another, water cascading like a mini waterfall (or so I thought).
 Then came the critical step: the fish.
 I headed to the local pet store, pondering over which fish would work best in my new world.
 After a lot of deliberation, I settled on tilapia.
 They were hardy, I read, and I figured it’d be like having a bunch of little piscine buddies.

-All the Feels: and Disasters
+All the Feels: Joys and Disasters

 I remember the smell vividly—the cool, earthy scent of new dirt mingling with the dampness of the water.
 I was ecstatic!
 Until, just a few days later, I realized I had a big problem.
 My carefully crafted system developed a serious algae bloom, the water turning an unappealing shade of green that felt more like pea soup than a healthy growing environment.
 Panicking, I whisked through the web, trying to figure it out.
 Supposedly, the balance was off.
 Too much light, too many nutrients?

-Fishy deaths soon followed, and I was crestfallen.
+deaths soon followed, and I was crestfallen.
 I stood there staring at my tiny losses, wondering if I’d doomed the children of the coral reefs.
 I wanted to give up.
 After all, how could I possibly water my ambitions when life itself seemed to be teetering on the edge of a biological disaster?

 Reassessing and Rallying